- Attend Events

 Join the celebration by hosting a virtual or safe and socially distant event in your community, school, or workplace.
-Due to the ongoing pandemic, we will not be distributing ‘swag boxes’ for in-person celebrations.
-We do, however, have a host of resources and ideas to help you get started for your AnthroDay events.
-We’ll also be updating the Activities & Events page with new ideas submitted by this year’s official participants.
+We have a host of resources and ideas to help you get started for your AnthroDay events.

 You are welcome to save any of these logos for use on your own event materials.

-Virtual Backgrounds - Click the image to open in a new browser and download.
+Virtual Backgrounds - Click the image to open in a new browser and then download (Save As).

 The following resources are a great reference point to get you started as you plan your in-person or virtual Anthropology Day events.

 Discovering the bow of a ship underneath the World Trade Center, helping corporations understand how people's identities show up in technology – or a think tank looking at social relationships in the workplace, working with gangs in East LA, a death investigator helping police solve crimes – it seems anthropology is everywhere these days.
 And that’s no coincidence because anthropologists ARE everywhere these days, studying the biological, cultural, linguistic, and archaeological aspects of what it means to be human.

 The American Anthropological Association has created a video series to showcase who we are, what we do, and how we add value to society.
 Join us as we explore the Captivating and Curious Careers of Anthropology.
 Use one of the 3 to 4-minute videos in the series as a starting point for a lesson.